 Coronaviruses are typically spread through the air via coughing or sneezing, via contact with an infected person or contaminated surfaces, and sometimes, but rarely, via fecal contamination.
 2019-nCov is thought to have originally spread from animals to humans, but there is growing evidence of person-to-person transmission.
 This pattern of transmission was also reported with SARS CoV and MERS CoV.

 Why are human coronaviruses and particularly nCoV a concern?

 Most people get infected with a human coronavirus at some point in their lives and experience cold-like symptoms for a few days before recovering.
-However, novel coronaviruses—such as MERS-CoV, SARS-CoV, and 2019-nCoV cause severe symptoms including fever, cough and shortness of breath that can lead to pneumonia and even death.
+However, novel coronaviruses—such as MERS-CoV, SARS-CoV, and 2019-nCoV cause severe symptoms including fever, cough, and shortness of breath that can lead to pneumonia and even death.
 These coronaviruses can quickly spread from person to person and can lead to widespread outbreaks when infected individuals travel to different countries.
-As with most emerging viruses, the risk depends on a number of factors including ease of transmission, severity of symptoms and prevention and treatment options available.
-In the case of nCoV, there is neither a vaccine nor specific treatment.
+As with most emerging viruses, the risk depends on a number of factors including ease of transmission, the severity of symptoms, and prevention and treatment options available.
+In the case of nCoV, there is neither a vaccine nor a specific treatment.